-Plastic bag charge reportedly set to rise
+Plastic bag charge 'to double to 10p'

 -

-Plastic bag charge reportedly set to rise
+Plastic bag charge 'to double to 10p'

 The plastic bag charge is set to rise to 10p and be extended to every shop, according to reports.